Getting The Best View of Singapore from Marina Bay Sands Sky Park (Updated 2016)

 The SkyPark is home to the world’s longest elevated infinity pool.
 I wish to dip int the pool on that visit, unfortunately, it is only open to the Hotel’s guests.
-The Sky Park Infinity Pool measures 146-metre (478 ft), perched 191 metres above the ground.
-The pools are made up of 422,000 pounds of stainless steel and can hold 376,500 gallons (1424 cubic metres) of water.
+The Sky Park Infinity Pool measures 146-metre (478 ft), perched 191 meters above the ground.
+The pools are made up of 422,000 pounds of stainless steel and can hold 376,500 gallons (1424 cubic meters) of water.
 The SkyPark also boasts rooftop restaurants such as The Sky on 57 nightclubs such as KU DÉ TA, lush gardens, hundreds of trees and plants, and a public observatory deck with 360-degree views of the Singapore skyline.

 The Sands SkyPark can accommodate up to 3900 people.
-The gravity-defying cantilever is one of the largest of its kind in the world.
-From this privileged observation deck, hundreds of visitors at a time can feast their eyes on the unforgettable panorama view of Singapore.
+The gravity-defying cantilever of the structure is one of the largest of its kind in the world.
+From this privileged observation deck, hundreds of visitors at a time can feast their eyes on the unforgettable sights of Singapore.
 Of course, if you love photography don’t miss to bring your telephoto lense and your tripod.
-Guests can purchase light refreshments, including snacks, water and soft drinks from the food and beverage booth located at the observation deck.
+Guests can purchase light refreshments, including snacks, water, and soft drinks from the food and beverage booth located at the observation deck.

-Ticket Price: S$20 for adult S$14 for children (aged between 2 – 12 years) S$17 for senior citizens (aged 65 years and above) ; Children under 2 years may enter for free
+Prices S$23 for adults, S$17 for children (aged between 2 – 12 years) ; S$20 for senior citizens (aged 65 years and above) ; Children under 2 years may enter for free